Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and Electrodynamics

-We find in this book that the Wigner rotation turns out to play an important role as the regulator of the velocity addition law.
-As we have already pointed, the four-velocity cannot be decomposed into $u = (c\gamma, \vec{v}\gamma)$ when we deal with a particle accelerating along a curved trajectory in the Lorentz lab frame $^{(1)}$.
-The presentation of the time component simply as the relation $d\tau = dt'/\gamma$ between proper time and coordinate time is based on the hidden assumption that the type of clock synchronization, which provides the time coordinate $t$ in the lab frame, is based on the use of the absolute time convention.
+In this book, we emphasize the significant role of the Wigner rotation as a regulator of the velocity addition law.
+As previously discussed, the four-velocity of an accelerating particle moving along a curved path in the Lorentz lab frame cannot, in general, be decomposed as $u = (c\gamma, \vec{v}\gamma)$. \footnote{Consider, for instance, a typical textbook treatment \cite{SCHE}, which discusses the projection of an arbitrary world line onto the Lorentz lab frame basis: "The particle, which is assumed to curry the charge $e$, creates the current density $j(x) = ec\int d\tau u(y) \delta^4(y - x(\tau))$. [...]
+Furthermore, in any frame of reference $K$, one recovers the expected expressions for the charge and current densities by integrating over $\tau$ by means of relation $d\tau = dt'/\gamma$ between proper time and coordinate time and using the formula $\delta(y_0 - x_0(\tau)) = \delta(ct - ct') = \delta(t-t')/c$, $j_0(t,y) = ce\delta^{(3)}(y-x(t)) \equiv c\rho(t,y)$, $j^i(t,y) = ev^i(t)\delta^{(3)}(y-x(t))$, $i = 1,2,3$".} The presentation of the time component simply as the relation $d\tau = dt'/\gamma$ between proper time and coordinate time is based on the hidden assumption that the type of clock synchronization, which provides the time coordinate $t$ in the lab frame, is based on the use of the absolute time convention.

-One of the consequences of non-commutativity of non-collinear Lorentz boosts is a difference between covariant and non covariant particle trajectories in a giving magnetic field.
-One can see that this essential point has never received attention by the physical community.
-As a result, a correction of the conventional radiation theory is required.